lnbits/lnpos/README.md

 ![image](https://user-images.githubusercontent.com/33088785/161862832-1269a12e-16ce-427c-9a92-df3ee573a1fb.png)

 - Download this repo
-- Copy these [libraries](lnPoSTdisplay/libraries) into your Arduino install "libraries" folder
+- Copy these [libraries](libraries) into your Arduino install "libraries" folder
-- Open this [LNPoSTdisplay.ino](lnPoSTdisplay/lnPoSTdisplay.ino) file in the Arduino IDE
+- Open this [LNPoS.ino](LNPoS/LNPoS.ino) file in the Arduino IDE
 - Select "TTGO-LoRa32-OLED-V1" from tools>board
 - Upload to device